Ukraine: What's behind recent talk of a negotiated peace? – DW – 07/25/2024

 Klitschko added that Zelenskyy would "probably have to resort to a referendum" in this case.
 "I don't think he can reach such painful and important agreements on his own without popular legitimacy," he said.

-Volodymyr Fesenko, the director of the "Penta" Center for Political Studies in Kyiv, likened Klitschko's comments to a "false start."
+Volodymyr Fesenko, the director of the Penta Center for Political Studies in Kyiv, likened Klitschko's comments to a "false start."
 He said there were no real peace talks happening at the moment, only initiatives and plans that are not necessarily the foundation for negotiations.
-He said that Klitschko was trying to settle accounts with Ukrainian President Volodymyr Zelenskyy, with whom he has been at odds for years.
+He said Klitschko was trying to settle accounts with Zelenskyy, with whom he has been at odds for years.

-Hilton suggested that Klitschko, who has never made a secret of his ambitions to become president, is using the situation to accumulate "political dividends" for himself.
-He said that his comments could be "viewed as pseudo-campaigning with an eye to the elections in the future," given that the Ukranian presidential election did not take place this year as regularly scheduled because of the war.
+Hilton suggested Klitschko, who has never made a secret of his ambitions to become president, is using the situation to accumulate "political dividends" for himself.
+He said his comments could be "viewed as pseudo-campaigning with an eye to the elections in the future," given that the Ukrainian presidential election did not take place this year as regularly scheduled because of the war.

-Hilton said that territorial concessions would not only be painful for Ukraine but for the rest of Europe too.
-"In general, I think most of Ukraine's Western allies would be loath to having the country give up some of its territory due to the unresolved issues it would create in Europe, as well as the global precedent it would set for other authoritarian leaders bent on illegally taking territory."
+Hilton said territorial concessions would not only be painful for Ukraine, but also for the rest of Europe.

+"In general, I think most of Ukraine's Western allies would be loath to having the country give up some of its territory due to the unresolved issues it would create in Europe, as well as the global precedent it would set for other authoritarian leaders bent on illegally taking territory," he said.

 According to polls, there has been a gradual increase since spring 2023 in the proportion of Ukrainians who would be willing to make territorial concessions in order to achieve peace as quickly as possible.

-In May of this year, 32% of respondents said they would be willing to make concessions, compared to around 10% in May 2023.
-At the same time, according to a study published on July 23 by the Kyiv International Institute of Sociology (KIIS), a majority of respondents (55%) were against any territorial concessions to Russia.
+In May, 32% of respondents said they would be willing to make concessions, compared to around 10% in May 2023.
+At the same time, according to a study published on July 23 by the Kyiv International Institute of Sociology, a majority of respondents (55%) were against any territorial concessions to Russia.
 From May 2022 to May 2023, the absolute majority of 82% to 87% was against such concessions, with only around 8% to 10% of respondents prepared to make them.

 This article was originally written in Ukrainian and translated into German.
 This English version has been translated from the German.